BenoitGaston/Advance-Data-Insights-International/_team/Antoine Clais.md

 weight: 1
 ---

-Ph.D in Mathematics with 1à years of experience in putting to life R & D projects using Machine Learning and AI.
+Ph.D in Mathematics with 10 years of experience in putting to life R&D projects using Machine Learning and AI.